 The BLS reports RN salaries under a single occupational code (SOC 29-1141) without specialty breakdowns.
 This means there is no official government figure specifically for cardiac step-down nursing – published specialty estimates come from aggregator sites that collect self-reported or employer-reported data.

-The BLS national RN median of $86,070 is a reasonable anchor point.
-Cardiac step-down and PCU nurses typically earn slightly above the all-RN median — the specialty’s telemetry requirement and pharmacology complexity command a modest premium over general medical-surgical floors, which pull the all-RN average down.
+The BLS national RN median of $97,550 remains the most defensible anchor point, and the aggregator cluster brackets it.
+Cardiac step-down and PCU nurses typically earn slightly above the all-RN median – the specialty’s telemetry requirement and pharmacology complexity command a modest premium over general medical-surgical floors, which pull the all-RN average down.

 Salary by unit setting